View Profile Page

 In addition to research, I truly enjoy teaching.
-I am the winner of the Dean's Award in Teaching at MSU in 2008 and the Dean's Award in Teaching at SUNY Stony Brook in 2004 .
+I am the winner of the Dean's Award in Scholarship (2018) the Dean's Award in Teaching (2008) and the Dean's Award in Teaching at SUNY Stony Brook in 2004.

 SOCI 240 Statistics for Social Sciences